17ms/zeronote/README.md

 ![A visualization of the OAuth2 authentication & authorization flow](./docs/oauth-flow.svg)

 1. Client makes a request to a protected API endpoint.
-2. API returns a 401 response if the request sent by the client doesn't contain valid JWT encoded access token.
+2. API returns a 401 response if the request sent by the client doesn't contain a valid JWT encoded access token.
 3. Client checks whether it has a valid refresh token to obtain a new access token from the tenant.
-4. If neither valid refresh or access tokens are found, the client sends authorization request to tenant's `/oauth2/authorize` endpoint.
+4. If no valid refresh or access tokens are found, the client sends authorization request to tenant's `/oauth2/authorize` endpoint.
 5. Tenant redirects the request to a login UI where the user logs in or signs up.
 6. Tenant redirects user back to the client with a one-time authorization `code`.
 7. Client sends a token request containing the `code` to tenant's `/oauth2/token` endpoint.